creativecommons/creativecommons-base/docs/index.md

  CC Base provides uniformity in design and improves the ease of maintenance.
 The CC Base theme is used across the Creative Commons ecosystem and as a consequence, all the websites are uniform and are generally easier to maintain.

 CC Base reduces the barrier of entry to contributing: CC Base theme is essentially a WordPress theme, so anyone with little to no knowledge of web design can easily start contributing to CC websites.
-To learn more about contributing to CC Base theme, see the <a href="#">Contributing</a> section.
+To learn more about contributing to CC Base theme, see the [Contributing](/contributing) section.

 ## Features